 Maria, an ONIL stove user and Tzutujil woman, began her career in early education in Santiago Atitlan.
 She has been recognized both regionally and internationally for her work with the community, first as a Youth Representative to an international conference held in Nicaragua on Racism and HIV/AIDS.
 Maria subsequently represented the Office of Tzutujil Women's Affairs when she traveled to Norway as part of a cultural exchange between Guatemala and Norway.
 Maria has a strong commitment to the community.
 Volunteering in the aftermath of Hurricane Stan, which brought terrible destruction to our community, she assisted in emergency community vaccination efforts.
 She is currently the president of Mujeres Emprendedoras, a community-based Microsavings group and serves on the board of the Comite de Salud Xechivoy.
 Maria's experiences globally and locally give her a unique perspective on development interventions and her life experiences bring an intimate knowledge of the community to our Outreach Team with a context specific to Santiago Atitlan and Tzutujil culture.

-Ava Scott joins Tui'k Ruch' Lew after graduating from the University of Virginia with degrees in Global Environments and Sustainability, and Spanish.
+Ava Scott joined Tui'k Ruch' Lew in 2019 as a PiLA Fellow after graduating from the University of Virginia with degrees in Global Environments and Sustainability, and Spanish.
 During a semester in Buenos Aires, she studied Argentine Literature and Political Science at la Universidad Católica Argentina (UCA).
 She has volunteered at the Hospital del Niño in Lima, Peru and worked for the non-profits Amazon Conservation Association and Ashden on topics related to deforestation, water management and energy access.
 Ava is committed to working with local communities to advance environmental and social change.
-In addition to working in M&E and Program Development, she will apply her skills to lead TRL’s Communications Team.
+Ava is now our programs director, and coordinates all monitoring and evaluation activities.